rubocop/ruby-style-guide/README.md

         Or if you don't want vim to touch possibly vital space based files, use:

         ```
-        set listchars+=trail:░ " or use some other character
+        set listchars+=trail:░
         ```

+        Feel free to use some other character if you don't like the suggested one.

     * Textmate users might want to take a look at the [Uber Glory bundle](https://github.com/glennr/uber-glory-tmbundle).